-5. The cylinder covers (54) allow access for inlet valve removal.
-Remove the cylinder covers as described in section 9.1, steps 1 through 9.
+5. The cylinder covers (54) allows access for inlet valve removal.
+Remove the cylinder covers as described in section (9.1), steps 1 through 9.

 6. For ball valves, the balls are not retained in the valve seat.
 The ball can easily be removed from the valve assembly by lifting it out of the open cage portion of the valve seat with American Mfg Company tool PPAM A000239000.
-Then remove the valve seat from the fluid chamber.

-7. To remove the valve seat use knock out tool PPAM A000398000.
-This tool is inserted from the bottom of the fluid cylinder.
-The tool has a step at the end that mates with the valve seat.
-The tool is then stuck sharply with a hammer and the valve is loosened.
-The suction valve seats can be removed first through the cylinder cover.
-The discharge valve seats can be removed through the valve covers.
+7. To remove the ball valve seat use knock out tool PPAM A000233000.
+Use tool PPAM A000399000 for disc valve removal.
+This tool is inserted from the bottom of the fluid cylinder and is stopped by the bottom of the valve seat.
+The tool is struck sharply with a hammer and the valve seat is loosened.
+The suction valve seat can be removed first through the cylinder cover, and the discharge valve seat through the valve cover.
+A minimum of approximately 2 feet of clearance is required above, below, and in front of the pump fluid cylinder to allow valve service without removal of the fluid end.
+If sufficient clearance is not available, the fluid end must be removed as outlined in previous section (9.1) and taken to a work shop for valve service.

-Figure 4: Using the Knock Out Tool
+Figure 5: Using the Knock Out Tool

-8. Installation of Ball Valve Seats
+8. Installation of Valve Seats

 The suction valve seats must be installed before the discharge valve seats can be installed.
-The following re-assembly procedure is applicable for both.
+The following reassembly procedure is applicable for both.

-A. Select a new valve seat and check to ensure the taper on the seat is clean.

-B. Carefully clean the taper in the fluid cylinder and on the seat with a cleaning solution and a clean cloth.
+- A. Select a new valve seat and check to ensure the taper on the seat is clean. - B. Carefully clean the taper in the fluid cylinder and on the seat with a cleaning solution and a clean cloth.
 Small scratches can be removed with steel wool or 100 grit emery paper.
 Remove all dirt, grease, oil, water, or any other contaminants from the surfaces.
 Do not oil the seats or the seating surfaces in the fluid cylinder.
-Confirm that they are dry before installation.

-C. Position the valve seat directly over the mating taper in the fluid cylinder.

-D. Let the valve seat drop into the taper.
+Confirm that they are dry before installation. - C. Position the valve seat directly over the mating taper in the fluid cylinder. - D. Let the valve seat drop into the taper.
 Check to see that the seat is sitting in the taper properly and not cocked to one side.
 If the seat drops straight, it will seize on the taper.
-When correctly seated, it cannot be pulled up by hand.

-E. Use tool PPAM A000398000 to install the valve seats.
-Place the tool on the top surface of the valve seat.
-Strike with a hammer three times to set the valve seat.

-F. Repeat steps A through E for the discharge valves.

-9. After the valves have been replaced, American Mfg Company recommends that the valve cover be replaced.
-Install the valve cover with the new gasket (50) in place, and install the valve cover clamps (51) over the valve cover studs (52).
-Replace valve cover and valve cover hex nuts (53).

-10. Torque the valve cover hex nuts or hex plugs to the recommend values listed in the Fastener Torque Requirements, Section 11.0, of this manual.
+When correctly seated, it cannot be pulled up by hand. - E. Place the valve seat installation tool (PPAM A000233000 or PPAM A000399000) on the top surface of the valve seat.
+Strike with a hammer three times to set the seat. - F. Repeat steps A through E for the discharge valves. - G. Drop balls into seats (if applicable)... - 9.
+Install the valve cover with the new o-ring (50) in place, and install the valve cover clamps (51) over the valve cover studs (52).
+Replace valve cover washers (if installed) and the valve cover hex nuts (53). - 10.
+Torque the valve cover hex nuts or hex plugs to the recommend values listed in the Fastener Torque Requirements, Section 11.0, of this manual.

+Installation Tip: Add grease around each o-ring on the valve covers to prevent o-ring from falling out of cover when turned over for installation.